alfredohernandezinostroza/MetaSpread/paper.md

 represent the probabilities for a cell to move up, down, left, right, or stay in place, and where $k=E,M$ can refer to an epithelial-like or mesenchymal-like cell.
 Each cell on every grid point $(x_i,y_j)$ is modeled as an individual agent, which obeys probability rules for growth and movement.
 There is a maximal carrying capacity for each grid point given by $Q,$ (assumed equal to 4 in [@franssen2019]), to represent competition for space.
 There exist a doubling time $T_E$ and $T_M$ for epithelial and mesenchymal cells at which all the cells present in all grids will reproduce, duplicating in place, but never exceeding $Q$.

-For the simulation of the spatio-temporal growth dynamics, and metastatic spread, the system of PDE's is discretized, and several 2-dimensional grids are established, representing the primary site and the metastatic sites.
 Only the primary site is seeded with an initial number and distribution of cells.
 In order for the cells to migrate to another site, they must travel through the vasculature, which they do if they intravasate by one of the several randomly selected points in the grid that represent entrances to the vasculature system.
 The extravasation to one of the metastatic sites only occurs if they survive, a process that is modeled with net probabilistic rules considering time spent in the vasculature, cluster disaggregation, cell type, and potential biases to different destinations.

-For the abiotic factors the discretization takes the form (see Appendices in [@franssen2019]):
+For the abiotic factors $m$ and $w$, the discretization takes the form (see Appendices in [@franssen2019]):

 $$
 \begin{aligned}